fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/cs524-fall-2024-syllabus.md

 ### Important Notes

 Here is a summary of some key points:
 - Office hours will be held on Fridays from 10 AM to 12 PM.
-Please email me at least one day in advance to schedule an appointment.
+Please email me at least one day in advance to schedule an appointment; I will send you a calendar invite between 10 AM and 12 PM.
 - Please adhere to the maximum number of students allowed per team.
 No exceptions will be made.
 - Please adhere to the course schedule.
 Presentations will not be rescheduled unless **all** team members have a valid and documented reason.
 - Attendance is not optional, though justified absences with valid excuses will be understood.
 It is a crucial component of your learning experience and success in all courses, and it will be reflected in your grades.